FullStackVet/FullStackVet/README.md

 - 👋 Hi, I’m @FullStackVet
 - 👀 I’m interested in Full-Stack Programming jobs of all sizes!
-- 🌱 I’m currently learning AWS and Swift
+- 🌱 I’m currently advancing Flutter/Dart skills and deepening AI implementation of all kinds
 - 📫 How to reach me: see my profile.
 Email and all socials are provided.
 Website coming soon!
 - ⚡ Fun fact: Canadian Forces Veteran turned Full-Stack programmer